tskit-dev/tsinfer/docs/tutorial.rst

     1. Add documentation links for msprime above so we can explain tree sequences there.

 ++++++++++++
 Data example
 ++++++++++++

 .. todo:: Worked example where we process a VCF to get some data.

+.. todo:: Also add metadata and populations to this example, showing
+     how we retrieve the metadata from the tree sequence.